 As of December 31, 2004 and 2005, the accumulated benefit obligations for all OPEB plans were equal to the projected benefit obligations.
-At December 31, 2005, the projected benefit obligations for all OPEB plans was comprised of \$29.1 million related to U.S. plans and \$6.9 million related to non-U.S. plans (2004 - \$31.2 million and \$5.4 million, respectively).
+At December 31, 2005, the projected benefit obligations for all OPEB plans was comprised of \$29.1 million related to U.S. plans and \$6.9 million related to non-U.S. plans \$2004 - \$31.2 million and \$5.4 million, respectively).
 At December 31, 2004 and 2005, all of the projected benefit obligations attributable to non-U.S. plans relates to plans maintained by Kronos.
-At December 31, 2005, approximately 48% and 15% of the projected benefit obligations attributable to U.S. plans relates to plans maintained by NL and Kronos, respectively, and 36% relates to a plan maintained by Tremont (2004 -51% maintained by NL, 16% maintained by Kronos and 32% maintained by Tremont).
-Kronos and NL use a September 30th measurement date for their OPEB plans, and Tremont uses a December 31st measurement date.
+At December 31, 2005, approximately 48% and 15% of the projected benefit obligations attributable to U.S. plans relates to plans maintained by NL and Kronos, respectively, and 36% relates to a plan maintained by Tremont (2004 - 51% maintained by NL, 16% maintained by Kronos and 32% maintained by Tremont).
+Kronos and NL use a September 30th measurement date for their OPEB plans, and Tremont uses a December 31\$t measurement date.

 The Medicare Prescription Drug, Improvement and Modernization Act of 2003 (the "Medicare 2003 Act") introduced a prescription drug benefit under Medicare (Medicare Part D) as well as a federal subsidy to sponsors of retiree health care benefit plans that provide a benefit that is at least actuarially equivalent to Medicare Part D. During the third quarter of 2004, the Company determined that benefits provided by its two U.S. plans are actuarially equivalent to the Medicare Part D benefit and therefore the Company is eligible for the federal subsidy provided for by the Medicare 2003 Act for those plans.
-The effect of such subsidy, which is accounted for prospectively from the date actuarial equivalence was determined, as permitted by and in accordance with FASB Staff Position No. 106-2, did not have a material impact on the net periodic OPEB cost going forward.
+The effect of such subsidy, which is accounted for prospectively from the date actuarial equivalence was determined, as permitted by and in accordance with FASB Staff Position No. 106-2, did not have a material impact on the applicable accumulated postretirement benefit obligation, and will not have a material impact on the net periodic OPEB cost going forward.